creasyw/Courses/learn_haskell/note_ch6.md

 code by using the other fold and taking advantage of the implicit reverse.

-Foldl is rarely the right choice.
-It gives you the implicit reverse of fold, but without the performance gains of foldl'.
-Only in rare, or specially constructed cases like in the previous section, will it yield better results than foldl'.
+**`foldl` is rarely the right choice.
+It gives you the implicit reverse of fold, but without the performance gains of `foldl'`.** (really?!)

-Another reason that foldr is often the better choice is that the folding function can short-circuit, that is, terminate early by yielding a result which does not depend on the value of the accumulating parameter.
+Another reason that `foldr` is often the better choice is that the folding function can **short-circuit**, that is, terminate early by yielding a result which does not depend on the value of the accumulating parameter.
 When such possibilities arise with some frequency in your problem, short-circuiting can greatly improve your program's performance.
 Left folds can never short-circuit.

 To illustrate this consider writing a fold that computes the product of the last digits of a list of integers.
-One might think that foldl' is the superior fold in this situation as the result does not depend on the order of the list and is generally not computable on infinite lists anyway.
+One might think that `foldl'` is the superior fold in this situation as the result does not depend on the order of the list and is generally not computable on infinite lists anyway.